cgoulart35/GBot/README.md

-# GBot 2.0
+# GBot 3.0
 Welcome to GBot!
 A multi-server Discord bot, Dockerized and written in Python!
 GBot utilizes Google Firebase Realtime Database to save server and user data.

 ## Features
+- Server-specific configuration settings
 - Weekly Halo Infinite competitions with random challenges
 - Daily Halo Infinite Message of the Day checks
-- (NEW) Music bot functionality to play YouTube videos
+- Music bot functionality to play YouTube videos
-- Server-specific configuration settings
+- (NEW) User-specific GCoin currency and transaction functionality
+- (NEW) User-specific GTrade items and crafting functionality
+- (NEW) Halo Infinite competition enhancement with GCoin integration

 ## Future Updates
-- User-specific GBot currency and wallet functionality
+- GTrade enhancement with item value appreciation and new item types
 - 'Storm' mini-games returning from [StormBot](https://github.com/cgoulart35/StormBot)

 ## Commands